MuhammadRidha7/Shia/README.md

 `Musnad Ahmad, vol 6, page 228, hadith 25956` `Fat-h ul Bari, by Ibn Hajar, vol 2, page 156` `Umdat ul Qari, vol 5, page 192`

 **Abu Bakr:** \
-I saw The Prophet, Ali, Fatimah, Hasan and Husayn under a tent, he said: O Muslims!
+I saw The Prophet, Ali, Fatima, Hasan and Husayn under a tent, he said: O Muslims!
 I surrender to who surrenders to the people of the tent.
 I will be at war with who goes to war with them.
 No one loves us except blessed people born of pure marriage.
 No one hates us except miserable people born of Zina. \
 `Riyadh un Nadharah, vol 2, page 489`

 **The Prophet (pbuh):** \